200th RED HORSE SQUADRON

 In 2002, the combined squadron completed a rotation at Al Udeid AB, Qatar, to perform construction projects throughout Southwest Asia in support of Operation Enduring Freedom.
 It marked the first time an entire reserve component RHS was tasked and partially mobilized to support a major wartime operation and functioned as a full RHS, rather than just augmenting active-duty operations or backfilling open positions.

-In April of 2014, the 200th RHS, Camp Perry, Ohio and U.S. Army Europe Office of Deputy Chief of Staff, Engineer (ODCSENG) began planning the design and construction of four multipurpose buildings in Israel.
+In April of 2014, the 200th RHS, Camp Perry, OH and U.S. Army Europe Office of Deputy Chief of Staff, Engineer (ODCSENG) began planning the design and construction of four multipurpose buildings in Israel.
 This Joint Exercise Related Construction (ERC) project was the first time the Air National Guard deployed to Israel since 2009 in an ERC-related capacity.
 The execution of the project provided over 600 Air National Guard Engineers and 50 Navy Seabees an opportunity for effective training and experience working in a unique joint environment.
 The 200th RHS served as the project lead, providing project management and subject matter experts throughout the project to maintain continuity.
-The Naval Mobile Construction Battalion 1, Gulf Port, Mississippi, provided 17-25 Seabees who were a trusted partner in this effort throughout the duration of the project.
+The Naval Mobile Construction Battalion 1, Gulf Port, MI, provided 17-25 Seabees who were a trusted partner in this effort throughout the duration of the project.
 The incredible support provided by National Guard Bureau Civil Engineer Readiness Division and United States Air Forces in Europe, ensured transportation was effectively coordinated to transport personnel into and out of the project site.

-In 2017, in the wake of Hurricane Irma and Maria the Ohio Air National Guard’s 200th RHS was deployed assisting in the recovery efforts in the Virgin Islands and Puerto Rico.
+In 2017, in the wake of Hurricanes Irma and Maria the OH Air National Guard’s 200th RHS was deployed assisting in the recovery efforts in the Virgin Islands and Puerto Rico.
 They sent two complete Disaster Relief Bed-down Systems (DRBS) to St. Thomas, U.S. Virgin Islands and then the second to Puerto Rico after Hurricane Maria hit.
 This included water purification systems Each DRBS provided basic life needs such as shelter, showers, latrines, and laundry that sustains up to 150 people for as long as needed.

 In 2023, the 200th RHS members were tasked to a remote base in Spain that served 550+ US military members, dependents, and civilian contractors.
 Staying true to their motto “Can Do, Will Do, and Have Done,” the 200th RHS constructed a new patio, created new parking lots, renovated office space, and accomplished the groundwork for a new firing range.